pagkly/Zed/Investopedia3/Vertical Spread Definition.md

 ### Bulls

-Bullish traders will use [bull call spreads](https://www.investopedia.com/terms/b/bullcallspread.asp) and [bull put spreads](https://www.investopedia.com/terms/b/bullputspread.asp).
+Bullish traders will use [[bull call spreads]](https://www.investopedia.com/terms/b/bullcallspread.asp) and [[bull put spreads]](https://www.investopedia.com/terms/b/bullputspread.asp).
 For both strategies, the trader buys the option with the lower strike price and sells the options with the higher strike price.
-Aside from the difference in the option types, the main variation is in the timing of the [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
+Aside from the difference in the option types, the main variation is in the timing of the [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).
 The bull call spread results in a net debit, while the bull put spread results in a net credit at the outset.

 ### Bears

-Bearish traders utilize [bear call spreads](https://www.investopedia.com/terms/b/bearcallspread.asp) or [bear put spreads](https://www.investopedia.com/terms/b/bearputspread.asp).
+Bearish traders utilize [[bear call spreads]](https://www.investopedia.com/terms/b/bearcallspread.asp) or [[bear put spreads]](https://www.investopedia.com/terms/b/bearputspread.asp).
 For these strategies, the trader sells the option with the lower strike price and buys the option with the higher strike price.
 Here, the bear put spread results in a net debit, while the bear call spread results in a net credit to the trader's account.

 Bull Vertical Spread P&L at Expiration.